TravelSizedLions/kleptool-package-manager/README.md

 ## Abstract

 In this document, we'll explore the theoretical and technical challenges of implementing a language- and versioning-agnostic dependency resolver.
 I propose tackling this notoriously difficult problem using a novel formulation of the A\* optimization algorithm.
-This purpose-built adaptation of A\* will leverage a monotonic fully-connected feedforward network to weight a linear combination of repository features.
-This adaptive heuristic will be used to learn an efficient strategy for discovering optimal dependency graphs.
+This purpose-built adaptation of A\* will leverage a monotonic fully-connected feedforward network to weight a linear combination of repository features to construct a heuristic.
+This adaptive heuristic will be used to learn an efficient strategy for discovering optimal (read, stable and low-risk) dependency graphs.
 After, we will discuss the advantages and disadvantages of Neural A\* over traditional SMT-based approaches.

 First, I'll begin by summarizing the general principles and purposes of A\* and SMT solvers as background for the solution proposed, followed by a discussion of their synergies.
 Then, we'll formalize the dependency resolution process and end goals.
 After, we'll go on to discuss practical requirements for such a tool, including: